chu0802/SLA/README.md

 After running the data preparation script, you should be able to use the resulting data files in this repository.

+## Setting up Wandb

+We use Wandb to record our experimental results.
+If you don't have a Wandb account, you can sign up for one [here](https://wandb.ai).

+Once you have an account, you can login by running the code for the first time.
+The code will prompt you to login to your Wandb account.

 ## Running the model